 Sha'Carri Richardson sees a double standard in allowing Kamila Valieva to compete

-U.S. sprinter Sha'Carri Richardson is calling out Olympic and anti-doping officials, after Russian skater Kamila Valieva was allowed to compete despite testing positive for a forbidden drug.
+U.S. sprinter Sha'Carri Richardson is calling out Olympic and anti-doping officials, after Russian skater Kamila Valieva was allowed to compete despite testing positive for a banned drug.

 "The only difference I see is I'm a black young lady," Richardson said.